 Lake Kivu

-Rwanda’s western side is bounded by Lake Kivu, one of a string of huge freshwater lakes which lie along Africa’s Great Rift Valley.
-Dominating the border between Rwanda and the DRC (Democratic Republic of Congo); Lake Kivu is Rwanda’s largest lake, and the sixth largest lake in Africa.
+Rwanda’s western border is shaped by Lake Kivu—one of several large freshwater lakes along Africa’s Great Rift Valley.
+It marks the border between Rwanda and the Democratic Republic of Congo (DRC).
+Lake Kivu is Rwanda’s largest lake and the sixth-largest in Africa.

 Gisenyi (Rubavu)